 - 1 toothbrush

-- 1 bar of Dr. Bronner’s Magic Soap [used as a body wash, shampoo, and even toothpaste]
+- 1 bottle of Dr. Bronner’s Liquid Soap (used as a body wash or shampoo)

 - 1 bar of deodorant

 Done!
 Short, right?

 At first glance, this list may look impossible.
 Keep in mind that you’ll still be clean, have enough clothes to wear, and have more than a week’s worth of outfit combinations.
 Plus, your bag will only contain (at the most) three shirts, a pair of pants, a pair of underwear, a pair of socks, and a small toiletry bag.